leehaney254/tutors-appointment-frontend/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse and my group members for the support they gave me during project development
+We would like to thank microverse and the whole team for the support they provided during project development